-You can set up authentication for your USB device so that network clients will be required to enter the username and password when accessing the USB disk.
+You can set up authentication for your USB device so that network clients will be required to enter username and password when accessing the USB disk.

-Under Sharing Account, choose Use Default Account or Use New Account.
-The user name and password are both admin for the default account.
+On the Sharing Accout part, Choose Use Default Account or Use New Account.
+The user name is admin and the password is 000000 for Default Account.
 If your choose Use New Account, you have to customize the username and a password.